leeprovoost/go-rest-api-template/README.md

 TODO

-### Passport struct
+### Data structures

 We are going to use a travel Passport for our example.
 I've chosen Id as the unique key for the passport because (in the UK), passport book numbers these days have a unique 9 character field length (e.g. 012345678).
-A passport belongs to a customer and a customer can have one or more passports.
+A passport belongs to a user and a user can have one or more passports.

 ```
-type Customer struct {
+type User struct {
   Id              int    `json:"id"`
   FirstName       string `json:"first_name"`
   LastName        string `json:"last_name"`